echosaber/HealthCheckUtility/README.md

 <img src="http://i.imgur.com/guI5zrS.png" width="50%" height="50%">

 ## What does the tool check for?

-- OS, Java, and Tomcat Version
+- **Below data is pulled from the system, and will only be accurate if ran on the server**
 - The amount of free/max memory and the amount of free/max space on disk
 - **Below data is pulled from the JSS Summary**
 - Web App Directory, Java Vendor, Database size and large SQL Tables
 - Password Strength, Clustering and Activation Code Expiration
 - Change Management Info, Tomcat Info, Log Flushing Settings and Login/Logout Hook Info
+- Checks for mismatching database tables
+- OS, Java, and Tomcat Version
 - **Below data is pulled from the JSS API**
 - GETs Activation code to be displayed in the interface
 - GETs the computer Check-In frequency and ensures it is not too high for the environment size